Colony Theater

 Mile High Inn and Grill, AZ (A cat from the past still claims the Mile High Inn and Grill as home.
 It is thought to be Madam Jennie’s pampered pet).

-Colony Theatre, FL (Someone’s pet poodle still thinks it is alive, and runs around doing what it had always done while alive).
+Colony Theatre, FL (Someone’s pet poodle still thinks they are alive, and runs around doing what they had always done while alive).

-In their afterlife, spirits continue to go to the theatre as they did while alive.
+In their afterlives, spirits continue to go to the theatre as they did in life

 Kansas City Music Hall, MO (While most spirits who enjoy this space are model spectral guests, there are always some troublemakers).